-Camping at Poe Valley State Park is provided in one campground that has 45 campsites.
-Out of these 45, 27 sites have 50 amp electrical hookups and a few also have water hookups.
-You can camp at Poe Valley State Park from the months of April through to December.
-Peak season also runs from April to December and during the winter there will be little maintenance performed inside the park.
+Camping at Poe Valley State Park is provided in one campground which is comprised of 45 campsites suitable for either tents or trailers from 20 to 40 feet long.
+Out of these 45 sites, 27 have 50 amp electrical hookups.
+You can camp at Poe Valley State Park during the peak season from April through December.
+While there is still plenty to do at this state park during the winter, there is very little maintenance performed during these months.

 RV Rentals in Poe Valley State Park